Bake to the roots

 2 tbsp. milk

-2 tbsp. honey
+2 tbsp. honey (from regional production)

-1 tbsp. coconut rum or liquor
+1 tbsp. coconut rum* or coconut liquor*

-pinch of salt
+1 pinch of salt

 2 oz.
 (60g) white chocolate*, finely chopped